 At its core, Chrome 80 is meant to suppress cookies from unsecured domains (HTTP) as well as cookies from domains that are different than the web page domain.

 In most performance marketing scenarios, the domain used by tracking links and conversion and event pixels is not the same as the web page the user is browsing.
-And since 70% of the world’s population is using Chrome, this means a significant amount of cookie-based campaign measurement could be lost.
+And since 70 percent of the world’s population is using Chrome, this means a significant amount of cookie-based campaign measurement could be lost.

 We sat down with Vice President of Product Innovation, Garth Harris and Senior Product Manager, Brad Shumard to discuss Chrome 80 and the updates that Google is releasing on February 4, 2020.